 - Episode 8 (Second reunion): Mother returns and stranger leaves.

-- Exploratory – how much the child explores with or without mother’s presence.
+How much does the child explore with or without the mother’s presence?

-- Stranger anxiety – does the child seek/avoid or maintain contact with the stranger in episodes 3, 4, and 7.
+Does the child seek/avoid or maintain contact with the stranger?

 Four Attachment Styles in Infants

 The observed response in the Strange Situation procedure has proven to correlate closely with maternal and infant behavior in the home throughout a child’s first year of life2.

 Initially, Ainsworth classified the nature of the infants’ attachment patterns into three groups3.